Speakers

 Director, Research Operations, Mayo Clinic

-Becky Kottschade is a clinical research administrator with more than 20 years experience in the field.
+Becky Kottschade is an experienced clinical research administrator with more than 20 years of experience in the field.
 Driven by her commitment to Mayo Clinic's primary value, the needs of the patient come first, Becky takes pride in leading the effort of defining best practice in how to successfully implement decentralized clinical trial capabilities from concept to large scale adoption.
 In her role as research administrator, she is focused on providing streamlined solutions and associated best practices for both people, process and technology improvements that allow researchers and study teams to provide the best care for patients on trial.
 In addition to her primary functions as an administrator, Becky has been recognized for her extraordinary commitment to relationship building, solutions-oriented excellence in customer service and leading teams through transformational changes at Mayo Clinic.

-Becky Kottschade
+Becky Kottschade (2)

 Jennifer Miller